-The SE402 lifting chain assembly is illustrated below.
-The chain slings are tested and certified.
-They should never be welded in any way and should be replaced should there be any sign of distortion, excessive wear or damage.
+The lifting chain assembly is illustrated below.
 When handling the oblong link, take care to place it on the lifting pin with the left and right chain legs in their correct position, and facing towards the container.

 Never switch chains from one machine to another as they may vary between one Sidelifter and another in length and size.